vizv/scripts/docs/devel/tree-info.rst

     :summary: Print a tree_info visualization of the tree at the cursor.
     :tags: adventure fort inspection map plants

 Print a tree_info visualization of the tree at the cursor.
+For each tile it prints a representation of trunk/branch/twig/blocked flags, then branch direction, then parent branch direction.

 Usage
 -----